 Input: Project team members’ expertise

-Output: Initial risk entry in risk registry
+Output: Initial entry in risk registry

 Risk identification is a process that involves finding, recognizing, and describing the risks that could affect the achievement of the project objectives.
-It is used to identify possible sources of risk in addition to the events and circumstances that could affect the achievement of objectives.
+It is used to identify possible sources of risks in addition to the events and circumstances that could affect the achievement of objectives.
 It also includes the identification of potential consequences.

 Risks are identified: